aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 All three conditions must be met.

+The calibration workflow starts with the configured thresholds; it never silently replaces them.
+If those settings identify too few purple or normal frames, the tool checks whether all three ratios form two strong, consistently ordered populations.
+It uses the same preliminary result when the three-way detector finds enough frames but one individual threshold lies outside that ratio's clean normal/purple gap.
+Threshold suggestions appear only when both populations contain at least seven FITS, every ratio has a clean gap of at least ten percent, likely purple frames have compatible adjacent normal references, and at least two exposure settings are represented.
+Database flags and filenames do not decide inferred populations.

+Threshold discovery is a preliminary outcome, not calibration.
+It derives no repair constants, changes no settings, and cannot use **Apply values and reload**.
+The operator must confirm that the higher-ratio population represents the expected purple-frame failure, edit only the recommended thresholds in Image Settings, and rerun calibration.
+A configured threshold already inside an observed safe gap is retained rather than replaced by a cosmetically different midpoint.
+Overlapping or inconsistently ordered populations produce an explanation instead of an unsafe suggestion.

 The faulty stream is repaired in bounded row chunks to limit peak memory use.
 The repair: